anabento/R_Bootcamp/README.md

 # R_Bootcamp
 Workshop for Incoming IDEAS students

+## Module specific learning outcomes
+At the end of these lessons, students will be able to (SWBAT)...
+  1. What is R and RStudio
+      - list at least 3 reasons R/RStudio is a useful research tool
+      - describe CRAN's function
+      - install a package
+      - create a variable in R
+  2. Data Types
+      - list the different data types of R
+      - describe the difference between a data frame and matrix
+      - give examples of when to use different data types
+  3. Manipulating Data
+        - Importing and exporting daa
+        - Calculating summary statistics
+  4. Writing your first script
+        -Architecture of a script
+  5. Writing a script; part 2
+  6. Data Visualization
+  7. Simulating Data

+Old stuff 9/13
+---
 # Course outline
 The course will consist of a series of modules that build upon eachother.
 The  module schedule along with a brief description are listed below.
 ## Day 1